Josephine Sculpture Park

 |Matching Fund Source:||match pool|

-YOUR DONATIONS WILL BE DOUBLED thanks to these generous supporters: Joel Dufour and Chris Schimmoeller, Friends of JSP, Harrod Concrete, Kentucky Employees Credit Union, Richard Rosen and Anna Marie Pavlik, and several anonymous friends!
+YOUR DONATIONS WILL BE DOUBLED thanks to these generous supporters: Joel Dufour and Chris Schimmoeller, Friends of JSP, Harrod Concrete, Kentucky Employees Credit Union, and several anonymous donors!

 • FREE hands on workshops in a variety of media including wood sculpture, ceramics, found object assemblage, interdisciplinary exploration, printmaking and more!